• Skip to primary navigation

 • Cook’s Tip #3: Remember to keep mixing after adding the garlic and the chili — it helps ensure that they will be cooked properly, not burned.

 • Cook’s Tip #4: Use a spider strainer to drain the oil from the pork quickly.
-Alternatively, you can place the pork belly slices on some kitchen paper to remove excess fat before serving.
+Alternatively, you can place the sliced pork belly on some kitchen paper to remove excess fat before serving.

 • NOTE: This post was initially published in Jan 2017.
 The ingredients list, recipe instructions, and new images have now been updated.